 The last point is to illustrate the importance of reporting security incidents.
 As clear communication is the only way to warn and protect everybody else of the incident, it should be required for staff to report safety incidents that they observe or are exposed to.
 In this section, you can provide examples of what a security incident might involve and to whom they should report.
 The important thing is that your team is aware of when to act and who to address.
 We give an example here:

 “If you suspect of any security incidents, you must immediately report this to your immediate manager and the IT department.”

 Examples of security incidents:

 The guidelines make it possible for your team to easily check what they can or cannot do.
 However, it is important to point out that this effort cannot stand alone; you cannot just write down the rules and expect everyone to abide to them.
 Your team must be trained on a continuous basis to ensure that awareness is always there.

 The Acceptable Use Policy provides a strong foundation for creating a strong information security culture in your organisation.
 If you have now prepared and would like to get started with the Information Security policy, you can find a similar guide here.

-It is important that the documents do not just lie and collect dust when you have filled them out, but that you continuously review and update them.
+It is important that the documents do not just lie around and collect dust when you have filled them out, but that you continuously review and update them.
 We recommend that you do this annually.
 Additionally, we must work actively with the objectives and guidelines from the two documents, so that the information security culture in your organisation is enforced.

 We hope you found the template and guide useful!